Comparison with Solidity Contracts

 uninitialized memory... but then you are asking for trouble).
 Making storage explicit rather than implicit removes this

 class of failures.

-Both Solidity and CosmWasm have no support for floating point operations, due to possible non-determinism in rounding (which is CPU dependent).
-Solidity has no alternative to do integer math and many devs hand-roll integer approximations to decimal numbers, which may introduce rounding errors.
+Both Solidity and CosmWasm have no support for floating-point operations, due to possible non-determinism in rounding (which is CPU dependent).
+Solidity has no alternative to doing integer math and many devs hand-roll integer approximations to decimal numbers, which may introduce rounding errors.

 CosmWasm doesn't expose